Miami mechanic is Mr Fix-it for Russian cars in Cuba

 “You can find most things here,” Pena said referring to the constant need for spare parts.
 “There are so many Ladas, but we have to be inventive,” he added, noting that many Ladas end up being repaired with cannibalized parts, often from other makes.

-His own Lada has a Fiat engine and an extra Alfa Romeo carburetor.
+His own Lada has a Fiat engine and an extra Alfa Romeo carburettor.
 Havana chef Alberto Perez recently put a Peugeot diesel engine into his 1982 Lada.

 Zakharov became a conduit for the parts after arriving in the U.S. in 2006.
 He was born in Moscow but raised in Cuba’s central city of Camaguey where his father was an economics professor.